Huangshan

-Huangshan (黄山), literally meaning the Yellow Mountain(s), is a mountain range in southern Anhui province in eastern China.
+Huangshan (黄山 (黃山)), literally meaning the Yellow Mountain(s), is a mountain range in southern Anhui province in eastern China.
 It was originally called "Yishan", and it was renamed because of a legend that the Yellow Emperor once made alchemy here.
 Vegetation on the range is thickest below 1100 m, with trees growing up to the treeline at 1800 m.

-The area is well known for its scenery, sunsets, peculiarly-shaped granite peaks, Huangshan pine trees, hot springs, winter snow, and views of the clouds from above.
+The area is well known for its scenery, sunsets, peculiarly shaped granite peaks, Huangshan pine trees, hot springs, winter snow, and views of the clouds from above.
 Huangshan is a frequent subject of traditional Chinese paintings and literature, as well as modern photography.
 It is a UNESCO World Heritage Site and one of China's major tourist destinations.